Grevena: Education

-Two departments of the university of Western Macedonia based in the city, the departments of Statistics and Insurance Science and Business Administration.
+Two departments of the University of Western Macedonia based in the city, the departments of Statistics and Insurance Science and of Business Administration.

 Economy

 In the area, there is large production of mushrooms, collected in the Valia Calda area.
 It is also the place of production of Anevato cheese.

 Climate

 Grevena has a mediterranean continental climate characterized by a great diurnal temperature variation.
 Winters are cold with frequent snowfalls, whereas summers are hot during the day and cool during the night.